SgtCoDFish/gomod/README.md

 # Gomod

-A simple go module proxy to be run behind a reverse proxy.
+A simple go module proxy, currently designed to be run behind a reverse proxy.

 This is intentionally minimal for my own use cases, but it works well.